aheimsbakk/container-smokeping/README.md

 * `/etc/smokeping`

     Configuration included on run.
-Directory Will be populated with default configuration on first run.
+Directory be populated with default configuration on first run.

 * `/var/lib/smokeping`